pingcap/docs-cn/tidb-distributed-execution-framework.md

 ## Limitation

-The DXF can only schedule the distributed execution of one `ADD INDEX` task at a time.
+- The DXF can only schedule the distributed execution of one `ADD INDEX` task at a time.
 If a new `ADD INDEX` task is submitted before the current `ADD INDEX` distributed task has finished, the new task is executed through a transaction.
+- Adding indexes on columns with the `TIMESTAMP` data type through the DXF is not supported, because it might lead to inconsistency between the index and the data.

 ## Prerequisites